madskristensen/ClearComponentCache/README.md

 reason for clearing the MEF cache is that it can become corrupted.
 This ususally happens when installing or updating extensions or other Visual Studio components.

+Typical errors that can be solved by clearing the component cache are:

+- Could not load package exception
+- Could not load assembly exception
+- Composition error when opening files
+- Missing syntax highlighting of some languages in VS

 The Visual Studio component cache is located at **%localappdata%\Microsoft\VisualStudio\14.0\ComponentModelCache**.
 This extension makes it easy to delete that folder so you don't have to remember the location of